 One of the most scenic roads I’ve ever been on is the Sea to Sky Highway in British Columbia.
 You’ll be driving along the water for the first part of your trip and have tons of beautiful places to stop on your Vancouver to Whistler drive.
 While it’s a short trip in itself, I recommend taking a day to visit the Sea to Sky attractions along the way.

-My family has a timeshare in Whistler, so I’ve made the drive from Seattle to Whistler at least once a year for the past 15 years.
-I’m always discovering new Sea to Sky Highway stops each time I go up and love visiting any time of the year.
+My family has a timeshare in Whistler, so I’ve made the drive from Seattle to Whistler at least once a year for the past 15 years (it’s one of my favorite long Seattle weekend getaways).
+I’m always discovering new Sea to Sky Highway stops each time I go up, and I love visiting any time of the year.

 You might not know where to stop the first time you drive through, which is why I wrote this article to give you some of my favorite recommendations!
 Here are some of my best tips when driving from Vancouver to Whistler as well as Sea to Sky stops to make.